389ds/389ds.github.io/docs/389ds/design/nunc-stans.md

 to pass to poll() is constructed by looping over a linked list of all of the active connections.
-Connections that need more polling are added, while connections marked for deletion, or connections that have been idle for too long, are not skipped and added back to the pool of available connections. poll() is then called with this array, with a 250ms timeout, then all of the active connections are looped over again.
+Connections that need more polling are added, while connections marked for deletion, or connections that have been idle for too long, are skipped and added back to the pool of available connections. poll() is then called with this array, with a 250ms timeout, then all of the active connections are looped over again.
 Connections that have I/O are notified, and closed or idle connections are cleaned up.
 While this works fine